Complex ecological communities and the emergence of island species area relationships: Conclusion

-It is interesting that given a random configuration of competitive species, we recover many known features of SARs while also identifying factors that might best explain the variation in these relationships.
-Our model allows us to track a large range of areas for which stable communities exist, enabling a robust deduction of the correct SAR.
-While broadly studying the emergence of SARs, we also propose cautionary prescriptions for empirical studies to conclusively identify the shapes of these relationships.
-Given that many studies predict extinction scenarios based on assumed SARs, it is indispensable to reject possibilities that cannot be supported with limited data.
-We hope that our theoretical model prompts empirical studies to systematically evaluate the effects of immigration and community structure on species-area relationships.
+Given a random configuration of competitive species, we recover many known features of SARs while also identifying factors that might best explain the variation in these relationships.
+The two SAR forms might show similar fits to data for a large span of areas but their differences could be stark for smaller islands especially when immigration rates from a source pool are low.
+Our results imply semi-log relationships for low immigration rates, which are possible through factors such as remoteness of an archipelago as in (\cite{diamond1976species}).
+Assuming a power law SAR in such situations could mislead extinction scenarios since these would overestimate the species richness for smaller areas.
+It is extremely important to investigate the effects of habitat loss, especially on small islands in distant archipelagoes, given that islands have witnessed disproportionately large number of extinctions (\cite{loehle2012historical, spatz2017globally}).
+We hope that our study prompts empirical studies to systematically evaluate the effects of immigration and community structure on species-area relationships.